 His initial sea tour was as Damage Control Assistant in USS CALIFORNIA (CGN 36).
 Subsequent sea tours include duties as Nuclear Quality Assurance Officer and Reactor Training Assistant in USS NIMITZ (CVN 68), Operations Officer in USS FLETCHER (DD 992), Executive Officer in USS RENTZ (FFG 46) and Commanding Officer USS ELROD (FFG 55).
 His most recent at sea command was as Commander, Destroyer Squadron Nine (COMDESRON NINE).
 During these tours he has deployed numerous times, participated in countless exercises and had the greatest fortune to lead Sailors at Sea.

 Ashore he served as a Department Head Instructor, Steam Engineering Directorate at Surface Warfare School Command, Newport Rhode Island and as a Strategic Planner for the War on Terrorism Directorate on the Joint Staff (J5).
 He also served as Director for Surface Nuclear Programs at Navy Personnel Command Millington, Tennessee and was the Executive Assistant to the Deputy Chief of Naval Personnel.
 He most recently served as Chief of Staff to Commander, Naval Surface Forces Pacific.

-Kreitz is the 66th President, Board of Inspection and Survey.
-He is responsible for assessing the material readiness of the fleet.
+Engdahl is the 68th President, Board of Inspection and Survey.
+He is responsible for assessing the material readiness of the Fleet.

-His personal decorations include the Legion of Merit, Defense Meritorious Service Medals, Meritorious Service Medals, Navy and Marine Corps Commendation Medals, as well as other individual, unit, and campaign awards. span>
+His personal awards include the Legion of Merit (three awards), Defense Meritorious Service Medal, Meritorious Service Medal (two awards) and various unit and campaign awards.

 Mr. Joseph O'Hara